401k Hardship Withdrawal: Everything You Need to Know

 It could be a better option to take funds out of a college savings plan for children before a 401k.
 Most college savings plans do not charge an early withdrawal fee.
 Taking out any type of loan is usually preferable.
 Refinancing a mortgage is another option.

 If you need help with your 401k, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.